How many of these riders do you recognise? - Horse & Hound

 You don’t have to spend very long on a yard to start to know your ‘gossipy rider’ from your ‘reluctant rider’.
 Vanessa Fletcher rounds up some of the more common types of equestrians you’re likely to have come across — and the faux pas to avoid on meeting them

-1. The Keen Novice
+1. The Uber-keen Novice

-This type of equine enthusiast is always the first to arrive at the yard and the last to leave.
+This type of equine enthusiast is typically the first to arrive at the yard and the last to leave.
 Usually found covered in hay and straw with their heads buried in a horsey book or magazine when they aren’t riding or doing jobs, they soak up horsey trivia like a sponge.
 They want to know all there is to know — NOW.

-2. The Perpetual Novice
+2. The Laid-back Lady of Leisure

-This type is similar to the keen novice except they’ve run out of steam.
-They learned the basics then hit a wall.
-Sometimes it’s a fence.
-These riders won’t be found in the arena; they’re more likely to be found ambling along on their horse taking in the scenery at a leisurely pace on hacks.
+This individual has learnt enough to enable her to enjoy riding her horse, and doesn’t aspire to anything more.
+Rarely seen in the arena; this laid-back individual (who could equally be a man, but the alliteration isn’t as good…) is far more likely to be found ambling along on their horse, taking in the scenery at a leisurely pace while exploring the beautiful British countryside.

 3. The Been There And Done It

-This type of rider has been everywhere, worn the T-shirt and worn it out.
-They have experience in every discipline, including rarer ones like point-to pointing and polo.
-The time they won at dressage is usually only the starting point for their well-rehearsed script.
-Name dropping of adequately famous riders tends to pepper their boasts.
+This type of rider has not just been everywhere and worn the T-shirt… they have worn it out.
+They have experience in every discipline, including point-to pointing and polo.
+The time they won at Hickstead is usually only the starting point for their well-rehearsed script.
+Name dropping of adequately famous riders tends to pepper their conversations.

 4. The Nervous Rider

 Easily spotted due to their ashen faces and trembling limbs, the nervous rider is something of an enigma in the horse world because even though they’re terrified, they come back every day to go through the whole ordeal once more.
-These riders have highly developed thigh muscles so they can do the ‘grip of death’ when panic sets in.
+These riders have incredible leg muscles from repeatedly producing the ‘grip of death’ when things start to go pear-shaped.

 5. The Gossipy Rider

-This type of rider finds out things of interest and shares them with anyone they see wearing jodphurs.
-Usually found astride their four-legged friend spreading the news because they’ve found gossip is more believable when it comes from the horse’s mouth — or on horseback.
-They like to be the first to know everything and anything about anyone and be the first to tell everyone.
+This type of rider finds out things of interest and shares them with everyone, whether they want to listen or not.
+They are usually found astride their four-legged friend while spreading the news because they’ve found gossip is more believable when it comes from the horse’s mouth — or on horseback.
+They like to be the first to know everything and anything about anyone, and be the first to tell everyone else.

 6. The Reluctant Rider

 This rider will use any excuse not to ride.
-The reasons will range from the weather being too hot/cold/windy to it’s Wednesday/I’ll ride tomorrow etc. Usually, once they’re sitting in a saddle they’ll regain their enthusiasm, but the moment they slide off their horse’s back, it disappears again.
+The reasons will range from it being too hot/too cold/too windy/too early/too late with ‘I’ll ride tomorrow’ being their favourite saying.
+Usually, once they’re sitting in a saddle they’ll regain their enthusiasm, but the moment they slide off their horse’s back, it disappears again.

 7. The Undeterred Rider

 These riders are born with nerves of steel.
-No matter how many times they fall off (and it’s a lot) they heroically get back on.
+No matter how many times they fall off (and it’s a lot), they heroically get back on.
 They’re easy to spot as they have a determined expression and bruises overlapping bruises.
 Even though they know they’ve no chance of being placed at a show because they usually get thrown off in the lorry park, they go along for the ride anyway.
 The pairing have their own fan club who turn up in droves to watch them attempt to enter the ring.

 Continued below…